pypa/pipx/README.md

 ```
 curl https://raw.githubusercontent.com/pipxproject/pipx-bootstrap/master/pipxbootstrap/main.py | python3
 ```
-pipx is on PyPI as `pipx-app`, though the recommended way to install pipx is to use the above command.

 If python3 is not found on your PATH or there is a syntax error/typo, `curl` will fail with the error message: "(23) Failed writing body."